 We at Harrison Design want you to be satisfied with your merchandise and we enjoy a great reputation of working with our customers to achieve that goal.
 However, there are a couple of things that need to be said due to the fact that we carry products from other manufacturers, primarily as a service to our customers.

 If you have a complaint or problem with a product made by Tripp Research, Trijicon or Dawson Precision, you need to go to those companies for warranty assistance.
-We at Harrison Design have no ability to handle warranty claims for them.
+We at Harrison Design have no authorization or ability to handle warranty claims for them.
 We'll be glad to help you with advise or information, but we cannot resolve warranty problems for those companies.
 They are great suppliers, or I wouldn't deal with them and I have every confidence they will stand behind their product and work with you to resolve your problem.

 A word about Trijicon tritium lamps - There is a certain amount of inherent fragility in the make-up of a tritium lamp.
 There is a glass capsule inside.
 When you install the sight, if you are rough with installing the sight into the dovetail, you can damage the lamp in a manner where it can leak it's internal gas and cause the lamp to stop glowing.
 When installing a tritium sight, file the dovetail until the sight will start in the dovetail cut by thumb pressure at least 1/4 of the way, then use a sight pusher to finish centering the sight in the slide.
 Then after you confirm zero, you can put a drop of LocTite adhesive in the side of the dovetail joint and prop the gun on it's side so the LocTite will seep into the joint.